ddh0/easy-llama/README.md

 easy-llama's purpose is to make use of **on-device large language models (LLMs) as easily as possible**.
 It is a layer of abstraction over [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), which itself provides the Python bindings for the underlying [llama.cpp](https://github.com/ggerganov/llama.cpp) project.

+## Note about project status
+#### ⚠️ Breaking changes incoming ⚠️
+The incoming package version 0.2.0 will be a dramatic change.
+The `llama-cpp-python` dependency is being removed, and its functionality is being implemented in this project directly.
+This will make the project more efficient, maintainable, and independent.
+This README will also be updated with code examples.

+Existing code which utilizes easy-llama will need to be updated for compatibility with `easy_llama>=0.2.0`.

 ## Documentation
 Documentation is available [in DOCS.md](DOCS.md).